Overthrow2/overthrow2/README.md

 * Lightning Cloud
 * * Duration reduced from 35 to 25
 * * Lightning bolt interval increased from 2.25 to 2.5

+### Known Bugs

+* Strategy Time panels load on top of each other under many circumstances